ohenley/awesome-ada/README.md

 <div align="center">

 ```
-Ada is driving our space ships, our military and our airplanes.
+Ada is driving our space ships, our military and our airplanes
-Ada is a direct competitor to C++ in terms of performance and depth.
+Ada is a direct competitor to C++ in terms of performance and depth
-Ada is a direct competitor to Python for its expresiveness.
+Ada is a direct competitor to Python for its expresiveness
-Ada is arguably one of the most powerful language of all time.
+Ada is arguably one of the most powerful language of all time

-Ada can drive your next project.
+Ada can drive your next project

        Long live Ada.
 ```